As part of your Labour Party membership, you have already agreed to the following:

 Abusing someone online is just as serious as doing so face to face.
 We stand against all forms of abuse and will take action against those who commit it.

 Harassment, intimidation, hateful language and bullying are never acceptable, nor is any form of discrimination on the basis of gender, race, religion, age, sexual orientation, gender identity or disability.

 Any member found in breach of the above policies will be dealt with according to the rules and procedures of the Labour Party.

 We wish to build a diverse movement that reflects the whole of society, so should always consider how our actions and words may limit the confidence or otherwise exclude either those less knowledgeable than ourselves or those already under-represented in politics.

 Those with privilege, whether due to their volume of experience, party position or status in society should have regard to how their actions may be felt by those in different circumstances to themselves.

 It is perfectly possible to have vehement disagreements without descending into personal abuse, shaming people or exhibiting bullying behaviour.
 Forcefully made points and criticisms of the political views of others are totally legitimate, personal attacks are not.

 Debates among party members should be comradely, acknowledging that whatever our diverse views, we are one party with shared goals.
 Derogatory descriptions of the positions of others should be avoided.

-Trolling, or otherwise disrupting the ability of others to debate is not acceptable, nor is consistently mentioning or making contact with others when this is not unwelcome.
+Trolling or otherwise disrupting the ability of others to debate is not acceptable, nor is consistently mentioning or making contact with others when this is not welcome.